The terminal and remote login

 Logging in to a remote HPC system

-The first step in using a cluster is to establish a connection from our laptop to the cluster, via the Internet and/or your organization’s network.
-We will use ssh for this.
-Make sure you have a SSH client installed on your laptop terminal.
+The first step in using a cluster is to establish a temporary encrypted connection from our laptop to the cluster, via the Internet and/or your organization’s network using ssh.

 Test if ssh is installed before proceeding